 It's a great, big universe...1 of 12Space is a big place – and in the Marvel Universe, it’s full of diabolical evil.
-From one-man armies like Thanos and the Magus to devious races such as the Skrull, all the way to omnipotent forces of nature like the Phoenix Force, they are so big the Joss Whedonian term “big bad” seems insufficient.
+From one-man armies like Thanos and the Magus to devious races such as the Skrull, all the way to omnipotent forces of nature like the Phoenix Force, they are so big the term “supervillain” seems insufficient.

 Marvel’s Brood evolved many of the characteristics of the xenomorphs from the Alien movie franchise, but they’ve proven themselves even more sturdy with the power level of foes they’ve faced in comics.
 Virtually every X-Men has been impregnated and transformed to a Brood at one point – even Wolverine – in some visuals that are both awesome and grotesque.

 In terms of individuality, for the most part the Brood blend together.
 It’s ironic that the most well-known individual Brood is Broo, who rebelled against his race and joined the X-Men.
 The next best thing is the Brood Queen – while not quite an individual person, is a ranking and similar to the queens of a nest of bees in terms of control.
-As a race and an empire they are among the universe’s biggest, even having a seat on the Galactic Council as seen in Infinity.
+As a race and an empire they are among the universe’s biggest, even having a seat on the Galactic Council.

 Magus first appeared in Jim Starlin’s run on Strange Tales, guiding his younger self down the path that would lead to his dark transformation.
 Later, he gains ownership of the Infinity Gauntlet and mounts a one-man war against Warlock and other Earth heroes.
 The Magus also leads a religious empire named the Universal Church of Truth.
 That Church has been the thorn in side of many cosmic heroes, and was the central antagonist in The Thanos Imperative as part of the Cancerverse.

 As a full-fledged empire, the Kree have a bevy of notable warriors in their fold.
-The original Captain Marvel was a member of the military, as is the iconic Ronan the Accusser (who will make his big-screen debut in this summer’s Guardians of the Galaxy).
+The original Captain Marvel was a member of the military, as is the iconic Ronan the Accusser (who will return to the big screen in next Spring's Captain Marvel film).
 They also have numerous others like Korath the Pursuer and the super-group, Starforce.

 The Kree Empire extends for nearly a thousand worlds, and was the inciting party in the centuries long Kree-Skull War which even drew Earth into the battle during “Operation: Galactic Storm.”